lunadigital/btoa/CONTRIBUTERS.md

 # Contributors #

 Like most things, BtoA wasn't created in a vacuum.
-Luna Digital picked up the project when another group ultimately dropped it after years of development behind closed doors.
-A lot of what code *was* available publicly helped inform and shape how we develop BtoA.
+It was built from the ground up, but looked to a handful of other projects, including a previous Arnold for Blender effort and LuxCoreRender's Blender add-on, for help.
 Thank you to everyone who put time and effort into this project!

 * Aaron Powell (Luna Digital, Ltd.)
+* Alexey Adamitsky (Testing & QA)
+* Noah Muiruri (Testing & QA)
 * Tyler Furby
 * Jared Webber
 * Mel Massadian
 * nildar (Github user)

-Special thanks to the LuxCore team.
-We based our implementation of Arnold's node system on their own node implementation in the LuxCore Blender add-on.
+Special thanks to Simon Wendsche and the LuxCoreRender team.
+We based our implementation of BtoA's node system on the implementation in the LuxCoreRender Blender add-on.